leanid/om/readme.md

 #### using g++ from Homebrew (need c++17 support)

-On macOS for c++17 compiler you have to install latest gcc from Homebrew and then use it
+On Mac OS X for c++17 compiler you have to install latest gcc from Homebrew and then use it

 ```sh